egnor/wt32-eth01/README.md

 **IO35, IO36, IO39:** These pins are input only, but are otherwise free to use.

+## Physical dimensions and footprint

+The WT32-ETH01 board is 60mm x 26mm x 17mm, and weighs 15.4g.
+(Thanks [Damiano Donati](https://github.com/damdo)!)

+By [Dakota Winslow](https://github.com/dakotawinslow/): This repository includes a [KiCad symbol](WT32-ETH01.kicad_sym) and [footprint](WT32-ETH01.pretty).
+The symbol is arranged by actual physical pin number (rather than grouped by pin type) to make it easier to design circuits with few overlapping traces.
+I tried to be as descriptive as possible, but ESP32 pins all have many functions so consult other general ESP32 documentation for additional information about the pins.
+Note that some of the pin labels differ from what is on the board itself; the marks on the board indicate uses for the built-in firmware, which you will almost certainly replace.
+I made these from sporadic documentation (most of which is linked to in this repo!) but they have been tested in my own projects so I have some confidence.
+Obviously they are provided with no warranty.
+Caveat emptor.

 ## Power

 You may supply 3.3V power on the `3V3` pins, or 5V power on the `5V` pins, but not both at once!